docker/docs/ee/ucp/admin/install/upgrade.md

 Starting with the manager nodes, and then worker nodes:

 1. Log into the node using ssh.
-2. Upgrade the Docker Engine to version 17.06 or higher following [this pase](https://docs.docker.com/ee/upgrade/)
+2. Upgrade the Docker Engine to version 17.06 or higher.
+See [Upgrade Docker EE](https://docs.docker.com/ee/upgrade/).
 3. Make sure the node is healthy.

     In your browser, navigate to the **Nodes** page in the UCP web UI,